mapsmania/Leaflet-IIIF-GeoJSON/README.md

 View and annotate IIIF images in a Leaflet.js interactive map.

+With Leaflet-IIIF-GeoJSON you can:

+1. View IIIF images inside a Leaflet map
+2. Using the drawing tools you can then annotate the image
+3. Save your annotations as a GeoJSON file
+4. Load and view GeoJSON data on top of any IIIF image

 <a href="https://leaflet-iiif-geojson.glitch.me/" target="_blank"><b>Demo</b></a> - this will open a blank copy of Leaflet-IIIF-GeoJSON.

 If you want to view an image then you need to append the URL of a IIIF manifest to the URL of Leaflet-IIIF-GeoJSON.
 For example,